Axway/docker-cft/compose/README.md

 docker-compose up -d
 ```

-You can use the -V option to recreate anonymous volumes instead of retrieving data from the previous containers.
+To create an anonymous volume, instead of retrieving data from previous containers, use the  -V option.
+Doing so forcefully creates a runtime.
+It could be useful for debugging purpose.

 ```console
 docker-compose up -V